cidgoh/DataHarmonizer/README.md

 A second way to access templates directly, rather than by the hard-coded menu system, is to specify the DataHarmonizer template subfolder via a "template" URL parameter.
 This enables development and use of customized templates, or new ones, that DH doesn't have programmed in menu.

-For example,
+For example, when running
-http://genepio.org/DataHarmonizer/main.html?template=gisaid accesses the /template/gsiaid/ subfolder's template directly.
+http://genepio.org/DataHarmonizer/main.html?template=gisaid/GISAID accesses the /template/gisaid/ subfolder's template directly.

-See more on the Wiki [DataHarmonizer templates](https://github.com/Public-Health-Bioinformatics/DataHarmonizer/wiki/DataHarmonizer-Templates) page.
+See more on the Wiki [DataHarmonizer templates](https://github.com/cidgoh/DataHarmonizer/wiki/DataHarmonizer-Templates) page.

 ## Usage